PhD Interview Tips That Actually Help

 The Social Events

 Let me be direct about this: the student parties and dinners are not formally part of the evaluation.
 But your behavior at these events is not invisible.
-If you behave very poorly — getting extremely drunk, being rude to other applicants, saying something inappropriate — it will get back to the admissions committee.
+If you behave very poorly (getting extremely drunk, being rude to other applicants, saying something inappropriate), it will get back to the admissions committee.
 I've seen it happen.

 That said, the social events exist primarily for your benefit.
 This is your chance to talk to current students without faculty present and get honest answers about what the program is actually like.
 Use this time well.
 Ask the questions you'd feel awkward asking in a formal setting.
 Are students happy?
 Do they feel supported?
 What would they change?
 What's the worst part?

 A couple of practical notes: there is almost always free alcohol at these events.
 It's completely fine to have a drink or two if that's your thing.
 Just know your limits.
-And if you don't drink, that's equally fine — nobody is keeping track.
+And if you don't drink, that's equally fine.
+Nobody is keeping track.

 What to Wear

-I'll share something that still makes me smile: my entire interview wardrobe was thrifted.
+My entire interview wardrobe was thrifted.
 I couldn't afford to buy business casual clothing new, so I hit up secondhand shops and found a collection of vintage button-downs with slightly wild prints.
 I paired them with slacks or nice jeans and sneakers or loafers.
 It worked.
 Nobody cares if your blazer is from Goodwill.
 They care about your science.

 The Mindset That Helped Me Most